Creative Director – Charlie Duggar

 Here are a few golden nuggets from my own firstborn’s perspective:

 Everybody knows that TWO heads are better than ONE.
-In Girl Scouts and in the 4H Club, you learn that three strands of string make a strong rope.
+In Girl Scouts and the 4H Club, you learn that three strands of string make a strong rope.
 To play harmony on a piano, you play with two or more notes.
 And as you know, you won’t find a giant redwood tree standing alone!

-• Appreciating each other – showing love and affection.
+- Appreciating each other – showing love and affection.

-• Sharing a laugh builds us up – laughter is good medicine.
+- Sharing a laugh builds us up – laughter is good medicine.

-• Sharing responsibilities, and accomplishing tasks together.
+- Sharing responsibilities and accomplishing tasks together.

-• Stand by each other in times of trouble, uniting and pulling together when things get tough… when we encourage each other, we are stronger together.
+- Stand by each other in times of trouble, uniting and pulling together when things get tough… when we encourage each other, we are stronger.

-Most importantly … when we learn to forgive each other, be open and honest, yet KIND, we become stronger.
+Most importantly, we become stronger when we learn to forgive each other, be open and honest, and be KIND.
 Remember: attack the problem, not each other.

-We encourage each other, consult with each other, spend time with each other, and learn and grow from each other.
-No matter what the circumstances, despite feelings, perspectives, weaknesses, and “bumps” along the way, when we face life together, find God together, pray together … all of these acts and then some, we can get through it and be stronger together!
+We encourage each other, consult with each other, spend time together, and learn and grow from each other.
+No matter the circumstances, despite feelings, perspectives, weaknesses, and “bumps” along the way, when we face life together, find God together, and pray together—all of these acts and then some—we can get through it and be stronger together!

 My daughter(s) and I have come a long way.